justincbagley/justincbagley.github.io/pages/pubs.md

 ---

-To download the publications below, click on the Adobe PDF logo following each reference and obtain PDF files from my ResearchGate profile.
+To download the publications below, click on the Adobe PDF logo following each reference and obtain PDF files from the publisher's website or my ResearchGate profile.
 However, to comply with copyright laws, I ask that you please limit the use of PDF files to printing of single copies for personal research and study, and do not modify the files in any way or use them for commercial purposes.

 Thanks. ~ J

-Follow this link to see my [Google Scholar Citations]().
+Follow this link to see my [Google Scholar Citations](https://scholar.google.com/citations?user=H9FM85AAAAAJ&hl=en).

 <div class="navbar">
     <div class="navbar-inner">